 Sterling Ranch Metro District shall prepare a drawing showing all stormwater management facilities located on the site including designated access locations as well as required easements.
+Maintenance access has been provided to the pond via two 12' maintenance access paths with 12" of class 2 road base atop a compacted subgrade.
+It is anticipated that any equipment or vehicles using the maintenance path will not exceed the provided with and any larger equipment will not be used.
 Refer to the Stormwater Facilities Map located in Appendix F for access and easement locations.